NickWaterton/Flair-Vents-MQTT-Interface/README.md

 }
 ```

 This will refresh every 60 seconds (default), and will publish the values to the mqtt topic `openhab/sensors`.
-Details will be logged to ./flair_vents.log
+Details will be logged to `./flair_vents.log`.
+Times are in ISO format, and from the flair API are in UTC time.
+These are automatically converted to local time using the timezone set on your computer, the offset from UTC is given (depending on your local timezone).
+If you want UTC, you are welcome to fiddle with the program, timezones are a pain!
+I have no idea if the DST correction is right or not.

 If you see errors like this: